svmotha/sort/README.md

 ```

 ## Downloads
 Currently jamarrange version 0.2.4 is available as a jamarrange.app file for Mac users.
-To download and try the free app [click here](https://github.com/numstack/jamarrange.io/raw/master/downloads/mac/jamarrange.app/Contents/MacOS/jamarrange) or get the file as part of your dev kit when cloning the repository.
+To download and try the free app [click here](http://www.numstack.co.za/demos/jamarrange/jamarrange.app.zip).

 ## Contribution
 Want to contribute?
 Simply fork the latest master repository (stable release and version).